 Raffinate 1 + 2: Market overview

 Raffinates 1 and 2 are by-products of ethylene and propylene production in a cracker via butadiene (BD) production.
-The European markets are structurally thin, as volumes are kept for captive use, or are locked into long-term contracts.
+The European markets are structurally thin, as the volumes are kept for captive use or are locked into long-term contracts.